-Gender is a big topic.
-It is easy to get lost in the different considerations about maleness and femaleness, evaluating gayness and monogendered relationships, identifying femininity and masculinity, and treating gender dysphoria and traipsing through transgenderism.
-Let me make it real simple for you by stating the seven main principles that I see the Bible teaching us about gender.
+Gender is a big and complex topic.
+It is easy to get lost in the different questions about measuring maleness and femaleness, evaluating gayness and monogendered relationships, identifying femininity and masculinity, treating gender dysphoria and traipsing through transgenderism.
+Let me try to make it simple for us by stating the seven main principles that I see the Bible teaching us about gender.
 There is a lot that goes into these summarizing tenets but just stating them makes a difficult topic easy to understand.

 - Matthew 28:19; 2 Corinthians 13:13–14; 1Corinthians 2:10-11

-2. Gender is a Gift of being Made in the Image of the Triune God.
+2. Gender is a Gift of the Image of the Triune God.

 Gender is not an arbitrary happenstance of our humanity, but a deliberate act of creation.
-God made us gendered to reflect things about His internal community of love.
-He generously made us as analogies to share that love.
-This gift went beyond the sexual dimorphism God had made in the plants and animals to a polarity of soul.
+God made us gendered to reflect His internal community of love.
+He generously made us as analogies to share that of which gender is the image.
+God had made sexual dimorphism in the plants and animals.
+This gift went beyond that to a polarity of soul.
 We cannot understand ourselves, the world, or God without understanding our genders.

 - Genesis 1:26–27; 1Corinthians 11:11–12

 - Men and Women are Equal in being Image-Bearers of God.

 Men and women equally show God’s image, just as Persons of the Trinity are the same in substance, equal in power and glory.
 Neither is greater or less than the other.
 God sees the genders as equal so they must be equally honored.
 Their voices and experiences are equally important.